cjyang-work/cjyang-work.github.io/_posts/2021-4-19-magicdesign.md

 ## Short introduction
 Welcome to the homepage for `magicdesign`!

 MAGIC (Multiparental Advanced Generation Inter-Cross) is a highly recombined population of multiple founders.
 MAGIC population is a versatile genetic resource for quantitative trait locus (QTL) mapping, fine-mapping, GxE dissection, genomic prediction, breeding and many more.
-Please check out this [review](https://doi.org/10.1038/s41437-020-0336-6) for an in-depth introduction to MAGIC.
+Please check [this](https://doi.org/10.1038/s41437-020-0336-6) out for an in-depth review of MAGIC.

 :star2: `magicdesign` is an R package devoted to creating and testing MAGIC population designs via simulations.
 Click [here](https://cjyang-sruc.github.io/magicdesign_vignette) for detailed instructions on installation and usage.